World Cup final ref Wayne Barnes awarded OBE

-OLD Monmothian Rugby World Cup final ref Wayne Barnes has been awarded an OBE for services to the sport in the King's honours – ahead of returning to his old school’s Blake Theatre next September for a much anticipated "An Evening With...".
+OLD Monmothian Rugby World Cup final ref Wayne Barnes has been awarded an OBE in the King's honours - ahead of returning to his old school’s Blake Theatre for a much anticipated "An Evening With..." next September.

 Barnes retired last November, having officiated in a record 111 Test matches, including the 2023 World Cup final, where South Africa squeezed home against 14-man New Zealand.

-The Forest-raised ref and qualified lawyer appeared at five Rugby World Cups with countless domestic and European finals.
+The Forest of Dean-raised ref and qualified lawyer appeared at five Rugby World Cups with countless domestic and European finals.

 "We will chat to Wayne about his career and then follow with an opportunity for the audience to get involved with a Q&A session."